yzhangcs/parser/README.md

 loss: 0.2393 - UCM: 60.51% LCM: 50.37% UAS: 96.01% LAS: 94.41%
 ```

-See [EXAMPLES](EXAMPLES.md) for more instructions on training and evaluation.
+See [examples](examples) for more instructions on training and evaluation.

 ## Performance